Human Services - Evening

 Gain knowledge and practice to help today’s most vulnerable populations

-Our curriculum in will prepare you to address the needs of a range of diverse communities, groups, families and individuals in our society.
-We focus on crisis prevention as well as problem remediation and improving overall quality of life for all by building your interdisciplinary knowledge base.
+Our curriculum, guided by a strong emphasis on issues of social justice and human rights, will prepare you to address the needs of a range of diverse communities, groups, families and individuals in our society.
+We focus on crisis intervention as well as problem solving and improving overall quality of life for all by building your knowledge base and best practices skills.